vegaprotocol/specs/protocol/0057-TRAN-transfers.md

 A fee is taken from all transfers (except transfers from a vested account to a general account held by the same key), and paid out to validators in a similar manner to the existing [infrastructure fees](0061-REWP-pos_rewards.md).
 For recurring transfers, the fee is charged each time the transfer occurs.

+For each party, we aggregate the fees paid during an epoch and maintain a running total.
+If there is a transfer activity, we deduct the corresponding fee from the accumulated total.
+Once this total reaches zero, the party incurs charges.
+We require API support to enable the frontend to transparently display the amount eligible for fee-free transfers.

 The fee is determined by the `transfer.fee.factor` and is subject to a cap defined by the multiplier `transfer.fee.maxQuantumAmount` as specified in the network parameters, which governs the proportion of each transfer taken as a fee.

 As such, the transfer fee value used will be: `min(transfer amount * transfer.fee.factor, transfer.fee.maxQuantumAmount * quantum)`, `quantum` is for asset